Connect with others who understand.

 • Splenic marginal zone lymphoma usually affects the spleen and blood.

 People with SMZL have many cancer cells inside the spleen.
 The spleen is an organ in the upper part of the abdomen, on the left side.
-The spleen helps kill germs, make new blood cells, and get rid of old or damaged blood cells.
+This organ helps kill germs, make new blood cells, and get rid of old or damaged blood cells.

 Risk Factors for SMZL